Customization (anthropology): Customization and globalization

 However, within the review, customization is found to be most effective.
 Lewis argues that customization allows each country to take their own needs into account while allowing for cultural flows.
 This is important because cultural flows are often inevitable.
 Instead of working against them, customization accommodates and incorporates them.
 Reporter Jeong explains within the article that due to the borrowing of this system, South Korea was able to modernize rapidly.
-Taking a customization approach is a “quick study of the experiences of older industrialized countries (468 Lewis).
+Taking a customization approach is a "quick study of the experiences of older industrialized countries.